MrKevinOConnell/braindumpbot/README.md

 # Braindump bot
 This bot is used to automate question generation for the [Braindump](https://warpcast.com/~/channel/braindump) channel on [Farcaster](https://www.farcaster.xyz/).
-Every tuesday, thursday and saturday it will generate a question.
+Every Tuesday, Thursday and Saturday it will generate a question.

 ## Resources
 - [node js open ai library](https://github.com/openai/openai-node) for prompting